AcademicsSchools CentersCenter For Psychedelic StudiesPsychedelic-Assisted Therapies Certificate

 The 2025 Naropa University Certificate in Psychedelic-Assisted Therapies is an 8-month, 150-hour, non-degree certificate program that provides postgraduate level training for advanced professionals working in relevant therapeutic areas, including mental health counseling and psychology, medicine, chaplaincy, and social work.
 Guided by distinguished Naropa faculty and leading educators in the field, participants receive an in-depth education in essential aspects of Psychedelic-Assisted Therapy, trauma-informed care, and spiritual integration.
 Program participants gain foundational clinical competencies in the practice of psychedelic-assisted therapy with ketamine and psilocybin, as well as an understanding of ceremonial plant medicine.

 Naropa’s dynamic contemplative-based training uniquely offers skill development in mindfulness practices essential for facilitators of psychedelic therapy.
 The program features a hybrid delivery of online and retreat-based learning and is deeply rooted in ethics, psychedelic justice, and respect for the Indigenous roots of entheogenic medicine.
-The program culminates in an experiential practicum, where participants facilitate psychedelic therapy sessions under guided supervision, gaining direct experience with psychedelic medicine facilitation and non-ordinary states of consciousness.
+Practicum opportunities offer in-depth training utilizing a peer consultation model under guided supervision.

 Learn more about NCPS certificate programs and compare offerings in our Program Comparison Guide.